Linconnaire/FMCG-SQL-Advanced-Data-Analytics/README.md

 GROUP BY customer_segment
 ORDER BY 2
 ```
-- Purpose: To categorize customers for targeted marketing, loyalty programs, and personalized outreach.
+- Purpose: To categorise customers for targeted marketing, loyalty programs, and personalised outreach.
 Assigns a (customer_segment) based on lifespan and total_spending:
      * VIP: Lifespan ≥12 months AND total spending >£5,000.
      * Regular: Lifespan ≥12 months AND total spending ≤£5,000.